 Cons: Creates hot spots due to poor heat conductivity.
 Expensive compared to other available options.

 Best Uses: Fast and light users making backcountry meals that mostly involve boiling water.

-Titanium's biggest advantage is its ultralight performance.
+Titanium's most significant advantage is its ultralight performance.
 In fact, titanium cookware is about 45% lighter than steel and stronger than aluminum.
 It is the lightest cookware material you can buy without sacrificing strength.
 It is also corrosion-resistant and durable.
-Due to the thin walls used in titanium pot construction, it is ideal for boiling water as it transfers heat quickly and efficiently.
+Due to the thin walls used in titanium pot construction, it is ideal for no more than boiling water as it transfers heat quickly and efficiently.
 However, much like stainless steel pots, they do not disperse heat evenly and tend to develop hot spots directly over the burner with much cooler surfaces elsewhere.
 Although titanium is ridiculously light, the biggest downside is the expense of the material.
 Titanium sets are favored by fast and light users, particularly thru-hikers, who are concerned with shedding pounds or even mere ounces wherever possible.